New York Mets minor league players: Aidan Smith

+Sammy Stafura

+Samuel Stafura (born November 15, 2004) is an American professional baseball shortstop in the New York Mets organization.

+Stafura grew up in Cortlandt Manor, New York and attended Walter Panas High School from 2019–2023.
+He was named the New York Gatorade Baseball Player of the Year as a senior.
+Stafura committed to play college baseball at Clemson.

+Stafura was selected by the Cincinnati Reds with the 43rd overall pick in the 2023 Major League Baseball draft.
+He signed with the team on July 17, 2023, and received an over-slot signing bonus of $2.497 million.

+Stafura made his professional debut after signing with the Arizona Complex League Reds, appearing in 12 games.
+He opened the 2024 season with the Arizona Complex League Reds and was promoted after 15 games to the Daytona Tortugas, with whom he ended the year.
+Over 92 games between both teams, Stafura hit .270 with eight home runs, 54 RBIs, and 31 stolen bases.
+He was assigned back to Daytona to open the 2025 season.

+On July 30, 2025, Stafura, Taylor Rogers, and cash considerations were traded to the Pittsburgh Pirates in exchange for third baseman Ke'Bryan Hayes.
+The Pirates assigned him to the Bradenton Marauders and quickly promoted him to the Greensboro Grasshoppers.
+Stafura played in a total of 119 games for the 2025 season and batted .238 with six home runs, 60 RBIs and 32 stolen bases.

+On August 3, 2026, Stafura was traded to the New York Mets in exchange for Luke Weaver.

 Chris Suero

 Christopher Antonio Suero (born January 27, 2004) is an American professional baseball catcher in the New York Mets organization.

 Suero was born in The Bronx, New York and attended All Hallows High School in the South Bronx for one year before moving to the Dominican Republic when he was 15.
 He signed with the New York Mets as an international free agent in March 2022.
 He made his professional debut that year with the Dominican Summer League Mets.

 Suero played 2023 with the Florida Complex League Mets and 2024 with the St. Lucie Mets and Brooklyn Cyclones in May.
 He started 2025 with Brooklyn before being promoted to the Binghamton Rumble Ponies.

-Zach Thornton

-Zachary Charles Thornton (born January 17, 2002) is an American professional baseball pitcher in the New York Mets organization.

-Thornton attended Lawrence Free State High School in Lawrence, Kansas.
-He played two seasons of college baseball at Barton Community College before transferring to Grand Canyon University for the 2023 season.
-In his lone season at Grand Canyon, he started 15 games and went 9–2 with a 3.87 ERA.
-After the season, he participated in the MLB Draft League.
-He was then selected by the New York Mets in the fifth round of the 2023 Major League Baseball draft.
-Thornton signed with the team for $350,000.

-Thornton made his professional debut in 2024 with the St. Lucie Mets and was promoted to the Brooklyn Cyclones in August.
-Over twenty games (12 starts) between the two teams, he went 5–4 with a 4.10 ERA and 54 strikeouts over 68 innings.
-He returned to Brooklyn to open the 2025 season and was named South Atlantic League Pitcher of the Month in April.
-He was promoted to the Binghamton Rumble Ponies in late April and earned Eastern League Pitcher of the Week honors in May.